 Why You’ll Love this Shrimp Summer Roll Recipe:

-- REFRESHINGLY HEALTHY: These shrimp summer rolls are light, crisp, and full of healthy ingredients like cucumber, butter lettuce, and parsley.
+- REFRESHINGLY HEALTHY: This healthy shrimp recipe is light, crisp, and full of healthy ingredients like cucumber, butter lettuce, and parsley.

 - ANY TIME RECIPE: These summer rolls make a great light meal or appetizer.
 If you’re looking for something more substantial, you could serve them with a side of rice or noodles.